tanwasp/LunchBox-Android/intellij/doc/use_cases/assign-to-list.md

 given sorting algorithm and filters;

 |User|
-endif
+:Select desired restaurant profile;
-:Click the options button to view options;
+:Click the Options button to view options;
 |App|
-:Display option to add to list;
+:Display option to 'Add to List';
 |User|
-if (Add to list) is (Yes) then
+if (Add to list?) is (Yes) then
 |App|
 :Display list of lists;
 |User|